-The code element displays inline code in a monospace font.
+The code element displays inline code in a monospace font and a color subtly different from the surrounding content.
 Inside of a content element, it is applied to the

 Spacing — Unless used inside a content element, the code element defines no margin.
 That means that you’ll need to manually position it inside your text itself.